-The Chinese love their festivals and this also true for Macau, which has something going on almost every month of the year with sporting events, shows, and trade fairs at the glamorous resorts.
+The Chinese love their festivals and this also true for Macau, which has something going on almost every month of the year.
+Macau holidays are a celebration of sporting events, shows, and trade fairs all taking place at the glamorous beach resorts.

 Chinese New Year